Targeted Translation Research Accelerator (TTRA) for Diabetes and Cardiovascular Disease

 MTPConnect is delivering the Medical Research Future Fund’s $47 million Targeted Translation Research Accelerator (TTRA) initiative for diabetes and cardiovascular disease.

-The TTRA program will provide a new integrated research program to improve the prevention, management and treatment of diabetes and cardiovascular disease (D&CVD) in Australia.
-Research efforts will focus on the most pressing areas of unmet clinical and research needs in D&CVD, which are leading causes of death and disability in Australia.
+The TTRA program is providing a new integrated research program to improve the prevention, management and treatment of diabetes and cardiovascular disease (D&CVD) in Australia.
+Research efforts focus on the most pressing areas of unmet clinical and research needs in D&CVD, which are leading causes of death and disability in Australia.

-- Establish a contestable Research Project funding program to support D&CVD research projects
+• Established a contestable Research Project funding program supporting D&CVD research projects

-The TTRA will stimulate collaboration across relevant clinical, research and industry organisations and leverage strengths across the sector to ultimately produce novel preventative interventions, diagnostics, medical devices, therapeutics and digital health approaches and products for D&CVD that reduce the burden on patients, families and communities.
+The TTRA stimulates collaboration across relevant clinical, research and industry organisations and leverages strengths across the sector to ultimately produce novel preventative interventions, diagnostics, medical devices, therapeutics and digital health approaches and products for D&CVD that reduce the burden on patients, families and communities.

-The TTRA will take a national and inclusive approach to working with clinicians, researchers, health administrators, Aboriginal and Torres Strait Islander health groups and consumers.
+The TTRA takes a national and inclusive approach to working with clinicians, researchers, health administrators, Aboriginal and Torres Strait Islander health groups and consumers.

 The TTRA Expert Advisory Board, nominated by the Federal Minister for Health, brings deep expertise around commercialisation, diabetes and cardiovascular disease advocacy, lived experience, clinical and research perspectives and the investment viewpoint to the governance of the TTRA program:

-The TTRA program is designed to support and incentivise translation as a natural course of activity for those applying and receiving funding.
-This will be delivered through mentoring and commercialisation advice provided by TTRA partners ANDHealth, Australian Centre for Health Services Innovation (AusHSI), Medical Device Partnering Program (MDPP) and UniQuest to those applying for and receiving Research Project funding.
+The TTRA program is designed to support and incentivise translation as a natural course of activity for those who applied and received funding.
+This is delivered through mentoring and commercialisation advice provided by TTRA partners ANDHealth, Australian Centre for Health Services Innovation (AusHSI), Medical Device Partnering Program (MDPP) and UniQuest to those who have applied for and received Research Project funding.

 Our Partners